-If customers are being left dissatisfied through feeling the side effects of choice overload, then it follows that more will leave worse feedback about their purchase, and the website they made it on.
-This could be not just hurting your current sales figures, but it could hurt future ones as well.
+If customers are left dissatisfied by feeling the side effects of choice overload, then it follows that more will leave worse feedback about their purchase, and the website they made it on.
+This could be not just hurt your current sales figures, but it could hurt future ones as well.

 What you can do about it